Skip to main content

 Understanding Japan’s Travel Rhythm

-Common Mistake to Avoid
+Common Mistakes to Avoid

-• Only staying in major tourist areas
+• Only staying in major tourist areas and missing local charm

 Final Thoughts